DevOps-Inno-22-summer/labs/app_python/PYTHON.md

-# DevOps Lab 1

-Python framework selected is [Flask](https://flask.palletsprojects.com/en/2.1.x/).
-It is production ready.

-A test script is included to test generating the time and the HTML.

-Linter used is [pylint](https://pylint.pycqa.org/en/latest/).
-The missing pydocs warning is turned off; due to adequate method names.

-Markdown linter is the VS Code extension [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).

-## Best Practices
+# Python Best Practices

-The article [Python Best Practices – Every Python Developer Must Know]((https://data-flair.training/blogs/python-best-practices/)) by [Data Flair Training](https://data-flair.training/) as the main resource for best practices.
+The article [Python Best Practices – Every Python Developer Must Know](https://data-flair.training/blogs/python-best-practices/) by [Data Flair Training](https://data-flair.training/) is used as the main resource for best practices.
 Many best practices are copied as is from the article.

 - Create a Code Repository and Implement Version Control